xuan3986/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jiaxuan Liu is a senior student majoring in computer science and technology at Northwestern Polytechnical University.
+He has been recommended to the University of Science and Technology of China for postgraduate study.
+He is doing research at the National Engineering Lib of Speech and Language Information Processing and is engaged in the field of speech synthesis.

 {style="text-align: justify;"}